The Bedford Historical Society - Bringing history to life

 The unique character of Bedford Village is largely a result of our preservation efforts since our founding in 1916.
 The Society maintains 10 historic properties around the Village Green, operates a museum at the 1787 Court House and offers educational programs and events for the community.
 We invite you to become a Member and enjoy Bedford’s distinct history and timeless charm.
 Huzzah!

-The 1787 Court House & Bedford Museum is Open Saturdays & Sundays from noon to 3pm ~
+The 1787 Court House & Bedford Museum Will Be Open Wednesday 11am to 2pm & Thursday, Friday, Saturday noon to 3pm ~

-The 1787 Court House & Bedford Museum is Open Saturdays & Sundays from noon to 3pm ~
+The 1787 Court House & Bedford Museum Will Be Open Wednesday 11am to 2pm & Thursday, Friday, Saturday noon to 3pm ~

 Preservation